pyeventsourcing/eventsourcing/README.md

 your application.
 There are test cases you can use that make it easy to check your implementation.

-**Snapshots**.
-Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.
+**Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.

-**Fast Forwarding**.
-Of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.
+**Fast Forwarding** — Of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.

-**Customizable Transcoding**.
-Between domain events and stored events - allows customization of database schemas when developing a custom stored event repositoriy.
+**Customizable Transcoding** — Between domain events and stored events - allows customization of database schemas when developing a custom stored event repositoriy.

-**Collections**.
-An object-oriented alternative to "joins" - used for modelling multiplicities of different kinds.
+**Collections** — An object-oriented alternative to "joins" - used for modelling multiplicities of different kinds.

-**Time-Bucketed Logs**.
-Logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.
+**Time-Bucketed Logs** — Logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.